saasbook/OpenHouse/README.md

 ## Screencast

-Here is a link to a [video][3] highlighting the most important features of the app,
+Here is a link to a [video][3] highlighting the most important features of the app.

 ## Instructions